mailcow/mailcow-dockerized-docs/docs/prerequesite-system.md

 !!! info
     - mailcow: dockerized requires [some ports](#default-ports) to be open for incoming connections, so make sure that your firewall is not blocking these.
-    - Make sure that no other application is interferring with mailcow's configuratio, such as another mail service
+    - Make sure that no other application is interferring with mailcow's configuration, such as another mail service
     - A correct DNS setup is crucial to every good mailserver setup, so please make sure you got at least the [basics](prerequesite-dns/#the-minimal-dns-configuration) covered before you begin!
     - Make sure that your system has a correct date and [time setup](#date-and-time).
 This is crucial for stuff like two factor TOTP authentication.